d2ski/RepData_PeerAssessment1/PA1_template.md

 ##
 ## Attaching package: 'dplyr'
 ##
-## Следующие объекты скрыты from 'package:stats':
+## The following objects are masked from 'package:stats':
 ##
 ##     filter, lag
 ##
-## Следующие объекты скрыты from 'package:base':
+## The following objects are masked from 'package:base':
 ##
 ##     intersect, setdiff, setequal, union
 ```